polidore/spyng/README.md

 # Spyng

-Spyng (pronounced sping) is an AngularJS module that helps you create data for usability analysis
+Spyng (pronounced sping) is an AngularJS module that helps you create data for usability analysis.

 # Design

 This will be an angular directie that you can apply to most elements.
 You will get callbacks for various behaviors on these elements like click, mouse over, etc.

-# Examples
+## Markup

 Call back on your event handler whenever someone clicks a specific button